- Migraines are chronic and occur more often that other headache types.

 - Migraine symptoms can be triggered up to 24 hours before the onset.
 Other headache types usually begin shortly after a triggering event occurs

 - Migraines can last a few hours or up to 72 hours.
-Other types of headaches last no longer than a few hours.
+Other types of head pain last no longer than a few hours.

 - Migraines are a neurological disorder, while other headaches happen due to outside factors.

 - Migraines are so severe that most people cannot continue with their daily routine.
-With other headaches, the majority of people are able to function normally.
+With other head pain, the majority of people are able to function normally.